Moniaar/alx-low_level_programming/README.md

-My readme file for our loops and variables lesson
+My Readme file for practising more loop projects